futurice/eduSpice/README.md

 These materials are licensed under one of these licenses: [CC0](https://creativecommons.org/publicdomain/zero/1.0/), [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) tai [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
 You can find license in every material.

-If you have any questions about these materials or this repository please contact tiina.romu (at) futurice.com.
+If you are using this material for the first time and want to contribute, please see [CONTRIBUTING.md](https://github.com/futurice/eduSpice/blob/master/CONTRIBUTING.md) for more information.
+Don't hesitate to ask, if you have any questions about these materials or this repository.
+In this case contact tiina.romu (at) futurice.com.

 ---